trizen/trizen/README.md

 ```

-And a configuration file which can be found in: `~/.config/trizen/trizen.conf`
+A configuration file is automatically generated at: `~/.config/trizen/trizen.conf`